mkaszubowski/reefpoints/source/posts/2015-11-18-phoenix-is-not-rails.md

 #### Why it matters: startup and shutdown

-Elixir conventions structures your projects as small composable "applications" that can be started and stopped as a unit.
+Elixir conventions structure your projects as small composable "applications" that can be started and stopped as a unit.
 The trail usually goes like this (using Phoenix itself as an example):

 1. Every application has a specification, that may specify which module to invoke when the application will be initialized: